 When preparing a new garden bed or incorporating a new layer of organic matter, try to accomplish the task with just a single pass of the tiller.
 Most garden soils contain weed seeds that lay dormant until the soil is disturbed and the seeds become exposed to light.
 Less tilling means less weeds.
 Avoid using tillers for routine soil cultivation, especially when conditions are too wet or too dry.
 Never till your soil without adding more organic matter to it at the same time.

 I disagree that tilling is unnecessary and harmful.
 I have been tilling a garden for 20 years, and it has always turned out great - and I don't have to use any fertilizer.
 Why?
 Because the top 2 inches of the soil are NOT where the nutrients are.
-They are underneath, along with all the built-up natural compost.
-When you dig or till, everything is mixed up, and you get your good garden and flower soil.
-Just my opinion.

 This is an excellent article.
 So many people do not realize the damage that is caused by tilling the soil.
 I particularly liked the paragraph on the beneficials in the soil and "herding".
 A great article.